Political and religious beliefs of Stanley Kubrick: Religion

 Kubrick came from a secular family background and "was known to have said that he was not really a Jew, he just happened to have two Jewish parents."
 Though his father's legal name was Jacob, he went by Jacques or Jack as a move towards American assimilation.
 When asked by Michel Ciment in an interview if he had a religious upbringing, Kubrick replied: "No, not at all."

 In Kubrick's interview with Craig McGregor, he said:

 2001 would give a little insight into my metaphysical interests...
 I'd be very surprised if the universe wasn't full of an intelligence of an order that to us would seem God-like.
 I find it very exciting to have a semi-logical belief that there's a great deal to the universe we don't understand, and that there is an intelligence of an incredible magnitude outside the Earth.
 It's something I've become more and more interested in.
 I find it a very exciting and satisfying hope.

-When asked by Eric Nordern in Kubrick's interview with Playboy if 2001: A Space Odyssey was a religious film, Kubrick elaborated:
+When asked in Eric Nordern's Playboy interview if 2001: A Space Odyssey was a religious film, Kubrick elaborated: